 As part of the Honors College mission to develop service-minded "innovation citizens," a minimum of 30 hours of approved service work is required in the first three years.
-The deadline for submitting service hours for all Honors College students is May 1 of your junior year.
-If your graduation date has changed and you will not be graduating by your fourth year in the Honors College, contact the HC Serves Coordinator to coordinate a new deadline for submitting service hours.
+The deadline for submitting service hours for all Honors College students is May 1 of your junior year orone year before your graduation date.
+If your graduation date has changed and you will not be graduating by your fourth year in the Honors College, please see the "Deadlines" section below for details.
 The service requirement can be credit or non-credit bearing; paid internships or work will not fulfill the service requirement.

 The Honors College is committed to creating a culture of community service and we encourage you to continue logging your service hours even after you have met the requirement.

 In order to get credit for your service, you must log your hours on the HC Serves form.
 On the form, you will need to include the name of a supervisor or advisor who can verify that you completed your service; they may be contacted to confirm your service with them.
 You can either submit one form with the total hours of service at each site, or you can log your hours individually per session.

 Service Hours Portal

 All students can view progress towards their service requirement on the HC Community Service Record portal.